lRomul/ball-action-spotting/README.md

 This repo contains the solution for the [SoccerNet Ball Action Spotting 2023 Challenge](https://www.soccer-net.org/challenges/2023).
 The challenge goal is to develop an algorithm for spotting passes and drives occurring in videos of soccer matches.
 Unlike the [SoccerNet Action Spotting Challenge](https://www.soccer-net.org/tasks/action-spotting), the actions are much more densely allocated and should be predicted more accurately (with a 1-second precision).

 ## Solution

 Key points:
 * Efficient model architecture for extracting information from videos data
-* Multi-stage training (transfer learning, finetuning on long sequences)
+* Multi-stage training (transfer learning, fine-tuning with long sequence)
 * Fast video loading for training (GPU based, no need for preprocessing with extracting images)

 ### Model